kernelorg-mirror/docs_docsko_korg/source/gitolite/2fa.rst

     ControlMaster auto
     ControlPersist 30m

 You can use longer than 30m if desired.
+It will expire automatically or whenever your network connection goes away.
 To manually terminate your session, run::

     ssh -O exit git@gitolite.kernel.org